hello-robot/stretch_ai/docs/learning_from_demonstration.md

    # Editable install makes editing configs useful, though configs can also be specified via cli
    pip install -e .
    ```

+Our LfD code is a [fork of LeRobot](https://github.com/hello-robot/lerobot).
+The original LeRobot repo can be found [here](https://github.com/huggingface/lerobot).

 ## Overview of LfD process